teafrogsf/teafrogsf.github.io/_pages/about.md

 Hi there.
 I am a visiting student at [University of Wisconsin - Madison](https://www.wisc.edu/).
 I am a junior student at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/).
 My current research interest is Algorithm Game Theory (AGT), particularly **Mechanism Design on Social Network**.
 In addition to making breakthroughs in theory, I am also interested in how mechanism can help people in practical ways.

 I am not a traditional CS student.
 I am interested in idealism, particularly ideological criticism.
-At the same time, I am committed to promoting curriculum reform in my university.
+I love teaching and have been involved in the design of several courses as a TA.
+Now I am committed to promoting curriculum reform in my university.
 I am also interested in composing and mixing music with AI.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.